-Managing multiple projects can feel like you’re juggling several balls that are just about to fall to the ground.
-In order to keep the balls in the air, you need to see the big picture across the various interdependent initiatives, while also managing the work of each individual project.
-Project management can help you increase alignment and clarity across your team to reduce the stress of managing multiple projects, but if the projects you’re managing are interconnected, there’s a better way: program management.
+When you’re managing multiple projects, it can feel like you’re juggling several balls that you’re just barely keeping off the ground.
+In order to keep the balls in the air, you need to see the big picture across the various initiatives, while also managing the work of each individual project.
+Project management can help you coordinate multiple projects at once, but if the projects you’re managing are interconnected, there’s a better way: program management.

-When done properly, program management can help you prioritize and manage similar initiatives.
+When done properly, program management helps you prioritize and manage similar initiatives.
 In this guide, we’ll cover everything you need to know about program management so you can start implementing it today.

 If this sounds familiar—surprise!—you might already be implementing program management processes, instead of project management.
 But if you’re not quite sure where program management fits in to your current process, here’s how it stacks up to other, similar methodologies: